-Individualized treatment goals and plan that use traditional therapies, alternative therapies, holistic care, support and therapeutic groups for long-term skill building and support.
+Individualized treatment goals and a solid treatment plan should include traditional therapies, alternative therapies, holistic care, support and therapeutic groups for long-term skill building and support.

-Medications may also be necessary but strictly monitored especially if concern for prescription medication abuse or misuse.
+Medications may also be necessary but strictly monitored especially if there is a concern about prescription medication abuse or misuse.

 Multiple Treatment Options for Long-Term Recovery